 To pay or inquire on your citation:

-Pursuant to California Vehicle Code Section 40215(a), you may contest a citation within 21 calendar days of issuance.
+- Pursuant to California Vehicle Code Section 4021 S(a), you may contest a citation within 21 calendar days of issuance.

-- Within 21 calendar days of mailing of the appeal decision, post bail & request an Administrative Hearing at Bursar's Office, Building 9A.
+- Within 21 calendar days of mailing the appeal decision, post bail & request an Administrative Hearing at the Cashier's Office, Building 4.
 Proceed to Step 3 to contest further.

-- Within 30 calendar days of the mailing of the Administrative Hearing decision, seek review with Pomona Municipal Court, Room 204, 350 W. Mission Blvd., Pomona CA 91766
+- Within 30 calendar days of the mailing of the Administrative Hearing decision, seek review with Stanley Mosk Courthouse, 111 N. Hill Street, Room 102, Los Angeles, CA 90012.

-A citation may be dismissed to students who have purchased a parking permit and who have been issued a parking citation for "No Valid Permit displayed" or "Improper Display of Permit" in a student parking lot, if dismissal is requested within 35 calendar days of citation issuance and a $5.00 administrative fee has been paid to cover the cost of processing these dismissals.
+A citation may be dismissed to students who have purchased a parking permit and who have been issued a parking citation for "No Valid Permit” in a student parking lot if dismissal is requested within 35 calendar days of citation issuance and a $5.00 administrative fee has been paid to cover the cost of processing these dismissals.
 Only one parking citation will be dismissed for these reasons.

 To disabled individuals who possess a State Disabled Persons Placard and receive a citation for failing to display their placard, who request a citation dismissal and submit their current Disabled Placard documentation as evidence that a placard had been issued to them, must pay a $25.00 administrative fee to process the cancellation of the citation as per California Vehicle Code Section 40226.

 C.V.C. § 40226.
 An issuing agency may, in lieu of collecting a fine for a citation for failure to display a disabled placard, charge an administrative fee not to exceed twenty-five dollars ($25) to process cancellation of a citation in any case where the individual who received the citation can show proof that he or she had been issued a valid placard at the time the citation was received.